 Gifted & Talented Students

 Pupils that have been identified as academically gifted and talented are supported and challenged within the school with allocated resources.
-Form 1 students that have attained an exceptional grade in their entrance exam will be notified and invited to sit the Centre for Talented Youth Ireland's Entrance Exam (PSAT) which on passing entitles them to attend the CTYI Summer Courses.
+Form 1 students that have attained an exceptional grade in their entrance exam will be notified and invited to sit the Centre for Talented Youth Ireland's Entrance Exam currently the SCAT, which on passing entitles them to attend the CTYI Summer Courses and Correspondence Courses.